Make Your LinkedIn Content Count

-By promotional content, we don’t just mean adverts and sales messages – although you should have some of these too.
-We mean content that promotes the benefits and services of what you do in a non-salesy way.
+By promotional content, I don’t just mean adverts and sales messages – although you should have some of these too.
+I mean content that promotes the benefits and services of what you do in a non-salesy way.

-So for example, our short video animations (shown below) explain the benefits of having great copy on your website and creating content to drive traffic to your site, but they do this without talking specifically about our services.
-Of course, the hope is that people will watch our videos and want us to assist them with these things, but we aren’t just saying “pay us to write for you”.
+So for example, my short video animations (shown below) explain the benefits of having great copy on your website and creating content to drive traffic to your site, but they do this without talking specifically about my services.
+Of course, the hope is that people will watch the videos and ask for my help but I’m not just saying, ‘here’s what I sell, will you buy it?’

-And promotional content doesn’t have to be video.
-You can create blog posts or LinkedIn articles that promote the benefits of your services, as we have here:
+Promotional content doesn’t have to be video.
+You can create blog posts or LinkedIn articles that promote the benefits of your services.